Put on a Show

 The Greater Manchester Fringe is an arts festival that USUALLY takes place across The Greater Manchester borough 1st - 31st July each year.

-This year because of the Corona virus pandemic we have had to postpone until October/November.
+This year because of the Corona virus pandemic we will be running throughout September

 (This year our brochure will be ONLINE ONLY this is because of the Corona virus.
 It will not be safe to have leaflets/brochures and posters around venues and people will not want to pick them up because someone may have touched them already, so this year all our marketing will be online)